sensmetry/sysml-2ls/.github/README.md

 - Renaming
 - Documentation on hover

-_SysIDE CE_ is built and maintained by [**Sensmetry**](https://sensmetry.com/), a company focused on ensuring the safety and reliability of mission- & safety-critical automated systems.
+_SysIDE Editor_ is built and maintained by [**Sensmetry**](https://sensmetry.com/), a company focused on ensuring the safety and reliability of mission- & safety-critical automated systems.

-_SysIDE CE_ is an open source project with contributions from user and developer community highly encouraged and welcome.
+_SysIDE Editor_ is an open source project with contributions from user and developer community highly encouraged and welcome.
 For further information about the open source license, see [LICENSE](/LICENSE).
 To contribute, please see the [CONTRIBUTING.md](/CONTRIBUTING.md) document.

-## Editions
+## SysIDE tool family

-There are two editions of _SysIDE_:
+_SysIDE_ tool family is quickly growing.
+At the moment, it includes:

-- _SysIDE CE_ - free and open source version of _SysIDE_, enabling modern 'as code' modeling for everyone
+- _SysIDE Editor_ - free and open source VS Code extension, enabling modern 'as code' modeling for everyone.
-- _SysIDE Pro_ - a licenced version of _SysIDE_, providing advanced features & performance for power-users
+- _SysIDE Modeler_ - a premium SysML v2 modeling environment.
+Soon to be released for Early Adopter Program members.
+- _SysIDE Automator_ - analyse, optimise, and automate your modeling workflows by using Python.
+Available to Early Adopter Program members.

 If you want to get in touch regarding any edition of _SysIDE_, reach out to Sensmetry at `syside(at)sensmetry(dot)com`

+To get more information about the _SysIDE_ tool family or to join the Early Adopter Program, please visit [syside.sensmetry.com](https://syside.sensmetry.com).

 ## Quick start